Quantitative version of the Kipnis-Varadhan theorem and Monte Carlo approximation of homogenized coefficients

-As in the proof of Theorem~\ref{quantkv} in the discrete time case, we then use that $\xi \cdot Y(t)$ is orthogonal to $(Z_\mfk{d}(t) + \mfk{d}(\omega(t)))$ to turn \eqref{defNt} into
+As in the proof of Theorem~\ref{quantkv} in the discrete time case, we then use that $\xi\cdot Y(t)$ is orthogonal to $(Z_\mfk{d}(t) + \mfk {d}(\omega(t)))$ to turn (\ref{defNt}) into

-We already control the l.~h.~s. and the second term of the r.~h.~s. of (\ref{decompNt}).
-In order to quantify the convergence of $t^{-1}\td{\E}_0[(\xi \cdot Y(t))^2]$ it remains to control the last term.
+We already control the left-hand side and the second term of the right-hand side of (\ref{decompNt}).
+In order to quantify the convergence\vadjust{\goodbreak} of $t^{-1}\tilde{\E}_0[(\xi\cdot Y(t))^2]$ it remains to control the last term.
 In particular, provided we show that

-\eqref{decompNt}, \eqref{controlZd}, \eqref{eq:martingale}, and \eqref{eq:demasi} imply first that $\sigma^2=\td{\E}_0[(N_1)^2]-\ov{\sigma}^2$, and then the desired quantitative estimate \eqref{eq:syserr}.
-We now turn to \eqref{controlrest} and write
+(\ref{decompNt}), (\ref{controlZd}), (\ref{eqmartingale}) and (\ref{eqdemasi}) imply first that $\sigma^2=\tilde{\E }_0[(N_1)^2]-\overline {\sigma}{}^2$, and then the desired quantitative estimate (\ref{eqsyserr}).
+We now turn to (\ref{controlrest}) and write

 where we have used the Markov property at time $s+1$, together with the definition (\ref{defdt}) of $\mfk{d}_{t-s-1}$.
-Using Cauchy-Schwarz inequality and the stationarity of the process $(\omega(t))_{t \in \N}$ under $\td{\E}_0$, this sum is bounded by
+Using Cauchy--Schwarz inequality and the stationarity of the process $(\omega(t))_{t \in\N}$ under $\tilde{\E}_0$, this sum is bounded by